American Bullfrog Care Sheet

 How to decorate an American bullfrog paludarium

-A bare-bones enclosure makes for a bored frog, reducing its quality of life.
+A bare enclosure makes for a bored frog, reducing its quality of life.
 Keep your pet entertained and engaged with its environment with the strategic use of décor items that encourage it to exercise natural behaviors!

 Décor options for bullfrogs include:

-Make sure your frog has covered areas to retreat to when it wants privacy.
+Be sure your frog has covered areas to retreat to when it wants privacy.

 What to feed to an American bullfrog